-encouraged to be an active participant in their health care, working in partnership with the audiologist in order to design a rehabilitation process that addresses individual needs.
+centred approach in this context means that the client should be encouraged to be an active participant in their health care, working in partnership with the audiologist in order to design a rehabilitation process that addresses individual needs.
 Statements within this concept described programming hearing aid features based on the client's personal communication goals, providing supplemental or alternative listening devices for situations in which the hearing aid does not provide sufficient benefit, and using auditory and communication training to improve social interactions.
-The benefits of the approaches described by the statements are evidenced in the literature (Chasin and Russo 2004; Chisolm et al. 2007; Hickson, Worrall, and Scarinci 2007b; Ingvalson, Young, and Wong 2014; Lawrence et al. 2018; Lunner, Rudner, and Rönnberg 2009; Maidment et al. 2020; Sweetow and Sabes 2007; Thorén et al. 2014).
+The benefits of the approaches described by the statements are evidenced in the literature (Chasin & Russo, 2004; Chisolm et al, 2007; Hickson et al, 2007b; Ingvalson et al, 2014; Lawrence et al, 2018; Lunner et al, 2009; Maidment et al, 2020; Sweetow & Sabes, 2007; Thorén et al, 2014).